Northrop Grumman: History

 Founded in California in 1939 by Jack Northrop, the Northrop Corporation was reincorporated in Delaware in 1985.
-Northrop made a series of light-weight fighter aircraft such as the F-5, YF-17, and F-20.
-However, Northrop was best known for its experimental flying wing aircraft, the XB-35 and YB-49 of the late 1940s and early 1950s.
-These flying wing aircraft, while unsuccessful, would pave the way for the B-2 Spirit Stealth Bomber, on which Northrop was the prime contractor.
+Northrop made a series of lightweight fighter aircraft such as the F-5, YF-17, and F-20.
+Northrop was best known for its experimental flying wing aircraft, the XB-35 and YB-49 of the late 1940s and early 1950s.
+These flying wing aircraft, while unsuccessful, paved the way for the B-2 Spirit Stealth Bomber, on which Northrop was the prime contractor.
 During World War II, Northrop made the P-61 Black Widow, the first aircraft designed as a night fighter.
 After the end of the Cold War, Northrop made a series of acquisitions, buying Grumman Aerospace, Westinghouse and TRW Inc. in addition to a number of other enterprises.

 In 2018, Northrop Grumman completed the purchase of Orbital ATK, which was renamed to Northrop Grumman Innovation Systems.
 Innovation Systems was integrated into other parts of the business in a reorganization the following year.

 1990s

-In 1994, Northrop Aircraft bought Grumman Aerospace, which built the Apollo Lunar Module to create Northrop Grumman (NG) at a cost of $2.1 billion.
+In 1994, Northrop Aircraft bought Grumman Aerospace, which built the Apollo Lunar Module, to create Northrop Grumman (NG) at a cost of $2.1 billion.
 After 1994, Northrop Grumman made several major acquisitions, including Vought, Logicon, Xetron Corporation, the defense electronics business of Westinghouse Electronic Systems, and Ryan Aeronautical.

 Northrop has competed in the Advanced Tactical Fighter program, submitting the YF-23 to compete against the F-22 Raptor in 1991.

 Northrop partnered with Lockheed on the F-35 and serves as a principal member of the Lockheed Martin industry led team.